LLU27/Smash-A-Digglet/README.md

-# Smash-A-Digglet
+# Smash-A-Diglet

-solo project on the concept of whack-a-mole game with pokemon digglet. try beating the highest score!
+3 days solo project focused on learning and exploring a new technology independently.
+Created an IOS/Android video game based on the concept of whack-a-mole with pokemon diglet.

+Learned React Native and Expo.

+Try beating my high score of 35!

 npm run start to start the program